davidolorundare/tempus_de_challenge/README.md

 ---

-- Open a command line terminal and enter the command `pip install moto`, this installs the moto library which the upload-operation unit and integration tests use to mock a fake Amazon S3 API.
 - With [FakeS3 installed](#Optional-Prerequisites) already, in the terminal navigate to a directory of your choice and run the following command: `fakes3 -r . -p 4567 --license YOUR_LICENSE_KEY`.
 This starts the Fake Amazon S3 server.
 - In the `tests` directory of the project open the `test_upload_operations.py` file, remove the `@pytest.mark.skip` line on the `test_upload_csv_to_s3_fakes3_integration_succeeds` test.